trans-travel/trans-travel/us/oh.md

 ## Medical Care

- * Trans medical care is legal for adults and children.
+ * Trans medical care is legal for adults, although the governor has stated that he intends to significantly restrict care for adults.
+ * Some medical care for minors is illegal in Ohio, including gender affirming surgeries.
+The governor has indicated he intends to create significant barriers for other types of care.
  * Ohio has a religious exemption law that allows providers to deny some medical services.

 ## Child Custody / Abuse

- * Transition care is not specifically defined as child abuse
+ * Transition care is not specifically defined as child abuse.
+However, as some gender transition medical care is now illegal in Ohio, it is unknown how that may affect custody.
  * There is no sanctuary law preventing cooperation with other jurisdictions